 - Sun Protection Cream (recommended above SPF 30)

 - Digital Camera

 - Snacks/Food/ beverages – The excursion does not include food and drinks.
-On some locations there is a drinkable spring water, but there is no place where you can buy food.
-It is recommended that each participant carries sufficient amount of food for his/her daily needs.
+On some locations there is drinkable spring water, but there is no place where you can buy food.
+It is recommended that each participant carries with him sufficient amount of food for his daily needs.

 - Please keep the environment clean.
 Any environmental pollution is strictly forbidden and punishable by law.